 Other companies might try to sell you on inferior basement waterproofing solutions.
 Our products have been developed, patented, and perfected by Basement Systems®, Inc. -- the world's largest network of basement waterproofers.
-Whether you live in Macomb, Quincy, Hannibal, Kirksville, Keokuk, Fort Madison, Palmyra, Fairfield, Rushville, West Burlington, Mount Sterling, Canton, Carthage, Hamilton, Kahoka, Memphis, Colchester, Mason City, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!
+Whether you live in Macomb, Quincy, Peoria, Hannibal, Kirksville, Peoria, Fort Madison, Palmyra, Fairfield, Rushville, West Burlington, Mount Sterling, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!

 This involves "painting" the basement walls and floors with a waterproof coating of cement that's meant to seal out the moisture.

 It applies directly to the concrete's surface with a brush or roller and is often applied when a homeowner is preparing for basement finishing.

 This involves digging out the entire perimeter of the basement, installing a new drain, and possibly adding a waterproof coating on the walls.

 This type of installation has been used for many decades—a drain of this type is generally installed when the home is built.

 Installs on top of the basement floor with a drain that runs along the basement walls.
 Collects water and sends it to a sump pump system.

 No jackhammering is required, and the installation is safe for a monolithic basement floor.

 Installs underneath the basement floor, with a drain that runs along the basement walls.
 Collects water and sends it to a sump pump system.